Berlin Music Video Awards: History

 Aviel Silook, the producer and manager, founded the Berlin Music Video Awards (BMVA) in 2013.
 The founder initiated the festival and award ceremony because the concept did not yet exist in Berlin.
 Initially, it was aimed to be local but in the first year of existence, it became international with participants from Europe and North America.
 More award categories have been added since then, and international recognition has grown.
 With the final award coming along with the prize of 6000 euros.

 In the past, the Berlin Music Video Awards have featured a diverse range of nominees and jury members.
-Some of the notable nominees have included music videos by artists such as ASAP Rocky, Rammstein, Little Big, Coldplay as well as up-and-coming artists from around the world.
+Some of the notable nominees have included music videos by artists such as ASAP Rocky, Rammstein, Little Big, Coldplay and up-and-coming artists from around the world.
 However, winners are judged solely on the quality of their work, not their fame or fanbase, and that is what makes this festival truly inclusive.
 The jury has included industry professionals from various backgrounds, including directors, producers, musicians, and journalists.
 The Berlin Music Video Awards continue to attract a wide range of talented nominees and industry professionals each year.

 The BMVA is distinguished by a diverse lineup that includes low-budget productions, newcomers, and internationally recognized artists.
 As a result, it highlights the state of the art in the current music video industry and recognizes outstanding productions.